 This position is full-time and works approximately 40 hours per week.

 Department Name/Job Location:

 This position is in the Department of Orthopaedic Surgery.
+The position is located at the Mid Campus Center.
 This position is for the Medical School Campus.

 Position assists investigators as coordinator of a basic to semi-complex clinical research study; may be responsible for 1 to 3 research studies simultaneously, acting as a liaison with the school, sponsoring agency, community and the study participants; responsible for managing and recording all phases of study protocol as required by sponsoring agency to ensure compliance.

 PRIMARY DUTIES AND RESPONSIBILITIES:

 Implements and manages all phases of study/protocol; ensures compliance with protocol guidelines and requirements of regulatory agencies; identifies problems and/or inconsistencies and monitors participant’s progress to include documentation and reporting of adverse events; resolves IRB/protocol management issues and recommends corrective action as appropriate; serves as liaison with funding or sponsoring agency.